ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Current working state
  * This version compiles for UE 5 Preview 2
- * There are known issues with the toolbar/custom UI integration that need to be fixed
  * Auto-import already seems to work, as well as the main runtime functionality. (not extensively tested)

 # Table of contents